Montréal–Trudeau International Airport: Runways

-There are currently three runways in operation at Montréal-Trudeau, two parallel runways aligned in a northeast–southwest direction and a single runway in an east–west direction.
+There are currently two runways in operation at Montréal-Trudeau: two parallel concrete runways aligned in a northeast–southwest direction (06L/24R and 06R/24L).
+There was another single runway in an east–west direction (10/28), but it was permanently decommissioned in July 2023.
+The former runway is now a taxiway and will continue to be used as such.

 Terminal

 Montréal-Trudeau airport consists of one two-storied terminal, divided into four different zones: the public area (departures and arrivals level), the domestic jetty, the international jetty and the transborder jetty.
 There are two distinct areas in the public part of the airport (departure level); one is dedicated for the check-in of flights within or outside Canada (except U.S.) and the other one is for flights departing for the U.S. Both public areas are equipped with self-service check-in kiosks, a prayer area, shops and cafés.
 There is free Wi-Fi throughout the airport, luggage trolleys, ATMs and nursing rooms.
 When passengers arrive at Montréal-Trudeau from an international destination, they are welcomed into a huge and bright arrival complex, before passing through primary customs inspection, then go down one level to the baggage claim area and finally the international arrivals public area.
 The Aérogalerie program places artworks throughout the airport to showcase the city's artistic and cultural history.
 Works throughout the airport include showcases, illuminated columns, temporary exhibitions in the international arrival complex and permanent collection from various artists from the city.

+The airport has eight mobile lounges that are used to shuttle passengers from the terminal to a plane parked at a remote hardstand spot.

+Domestic jetty

 The domestic jetty, which is accessible via security checkpoint A, is divided into two parts: a satellite jetty connected by a tunnel to the main terminal and a wing attached to the main terminal building.
 The main jetty holds 16 gates: 1 through 12, 15, and 47 through 49.
 The satellite jetty holds another 10 gates: 17, 19, 21, 23, 25, 27, 28, 30, 32 and 34.
 There are only two boarding bridges located inside the satellite (17 and 21) as the other gates are mostly used for prop aircraft like the Bombardier Dash 8 family.
 These parts of the airport are the only departure areas remaining that were part of the original terminal.